PacktPublishing/40-Algorithms-Every-Programmer-Should-Know/README.md

 ## Errata

+* Page 37: The sentences "In the preceding code, the transformer is multiplication by two.
+So, we are using the map function to multiply each element in the list by two." must be read as "In the preceding code, the transformer is squaring the element.
+So, we are using the map function to square each element in the list."
-* Page 64: The line "The total number of passes is shown in the following diagram:" and the following diagram are included by mistake on this page and must be ignored/omitted.
+* Page 64: The sentence "The total number of passes is shown in the following diagram:" and the following diagram are included by mistake on this page and must be ignored/omitted.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.